wkeeling/selenium-wire/README.rst

     del driver.requests

 This can be useful if you're only interested in capturing requests that occur when a specific action is performed, for example, the AJAX requests associated with a button click.
-In this case, you can clear out any previous requests with ``del`` before you click the button.
+In this case you can clear out any previous requests with ``del`` before you click the button.

 Request Attributes
 ~~~~~~~~~~~~~~~~~~